robertrosman/pdfmouse/README.md

 ========

 With Pdfmouse you can easily control your pdfs with only your mouse as a kind of remote control.
+This is handy when you want to take a step back from the computer, or just don't want to reach for the keyboard every now and then.
 Use the scroll wheel as usual, scrolling the pdf up and down, *but also* move the pdf sideways by clicking the left and right buttons.

 Usage
 -----